igorsgm/laravel-git-hooks/README.md

 - **Automatic Fixing:** Enable `automatically_fix_errors` to fix issues without prompts
 - **Smart Re-running:** Enable `rerun_analyzer_after_autofix` to automatically verify fixes succeeded

-This behavior can be adjusted using the following parameters from git-hooks.php config file:
+This behavior can be adjusted using the following parameters from the `git-hooks.php` config file:
 ```php
     // config/git-hooks.php
 return [